Metallurgy, Steelmaking and Foundry Analysis and Expertise Laboratory

 FRAMATOME

-A metallurgical laboratory is a center of expertise specializing in the study, testing, and characterization of metals and alloys.
-Its role is to analyze the chemical composition, microstructure, and mechanical properties in order to assess the quality of materials, identify potential failures, and ensure their compliance with industrial standards.
+A metallurgy laboratory is an expert center specializing in the study, testing, and characterization of metals and alloys.
+Its role is to analyze chemical composition, microstructure, and mechanical properties in order to assess material quality, identify potential failures, and ensure compliance with industry standards.

-Manufacturers turn to a metallurgical laboratory when they need to understand a break or corrosion on a part, or to develop new alloys.
-These analyses provide essential quality assurance for demanding sectors such as aeronautics, automotive, energy, steel, and medical.
+Manufacturers turn to a metallurgy laboratory when they need to understand a fracture or corrosion on a part, or when they are developing new alloys.
+These analyses provide essential quality assurance for demanding sectors such as aerospace, automotive, energy, steelmaking, and medical devices.

-When a metal part breaks, cracks, or corrodes, the metallurgical laboratory performs a comprehensive assessment.
-This includes metallographic observation, inclusion analysis, hardness measurement, surface treatment verification, and composition study.
-The goal is to determine whether the failure is due to a material defect, unsuitable treatment, or extreme usage conditions.
+When a metal part breaks, cracks, or corrodes, the metallurgy laboratory carries out a full investigation.
+This includes metallographic examination, inclusion analysis, hardness testing, verification of surface treatments, and composition analysis.
+The goal is to determine whether the failure is due to a material defect, an unsuitable treatment, or extreme service conditions.

-A metallurgical expertise laboratory is based on a complete analytical park: ICP-AES and ICP-MS for chemical composition, spark spectrometry, gas analyses (C, H, N, O, S), X-ray diffraction, scanning electron microscopy (SEM-EDX), or even advanced techniques such as TOF-SIMS or XPS for surface characterization.
+A metallurgy expertise laboratory relies on a comprehensive analytical platform: ICP-AES for chemical composition, spark spectrometry, gas analysis (C, H, N, O, S), X-ray diffraction, scanning electron microscopy (SEM-EDX), as well as advanced techniques such as TOF-SIMS or XPS for surface characterization.

-Yes, FILAB is COFRAC accredited according to the ISO 17025 standard, guaranteeing the technical competence, impartiality and validity of the methods used for the physicochemical analyses of metallic materials.
+Yes, FILAB is COFRAC-accredited according to ISO 17025, guaranteeing technical competence, impartiality, and the validity of the methods used for physicochemical analyses of metallic materials.

-The laboratory accepts metal parts (steel, stainless steel, special alloys), metal powders, steel slags or even coated surfaces requiring characterization.
+The laboratory accepts metal parts (steel, stainless steel, special alloys), metal powders, steelmaking slags, and coated surfaces requiring characterization.

-Yes, FILAB experts advise on the choice of methods, conduct failure assessments, and offer training to strengthen teams' internal skills.
-We also schedule video debriefings with our experts upon request.
+Yes, FILAB experts advise on method selection, carry out failure investigations, and offer training to strengthen the internal skills of teams.
+We also schedule video debriefs on request with our experts.

 to contact our team.